devops329/devops/instruction/jwtPizzaService/jwtPizzaService.md

 1. 🚧 Obtain a JWT Pizza Factory API Key.
 You can get this key from the [Autograder](https://autograder.cs329.click) application.
 1. Create a `config.js` file in the `src` directory and insert your database credentials, jwtSecret, and API Key.
 The factory should point to the ULR provided by JWT Headquarters.
 The following is an example `config.js` file.

-   ⚠️ Note that you must replace `jwtSecret`, `connection.password`, and `factory.apiKey` with a values that you generate. `jwtSecret` is used to sign authorization tokens. `connection.password` is the password for your MySQL database. `factory.apiKey` allows you to fulfill orders from the JWT Headquarters factory.
+   ⚠️ **Note**: Note that you must replace `jwtSecret`, `connection.password`, and `factory.apiKey` with a values that you generate. `jwtSecret` is used to sign authorization tokens. `connection.password` is the password for your MySQL database. `factory.apiKey` allows you to fulfill orders from the JWT Headquarters factory.

    ```sh
    module.exports =  {